 So, I tell customers, friends, and family that a good place to start your decision making is to complete some basic research and use the Equity Release Supermarket website because it is packed with useful information to inform you about all of your options.

-For instance, if you approach some of the larger advice firms; Key only advises on products from their own lending arm – More2Life, whilst Age Partnership operate from a panel of lenders, again of which Pure Retirement is their own lending arm.
-The Nationwide equity release plan is limited to just one single product which doesn’t even offer a drawdown facility -this means you can only take the money as a single one-off lump sum.
+For instance, if you approach some of the larger advice firms; Key Retirement only advises on products from their own lending arm – More2Life, whilst Age Partnership operate from a limited panel of lenders, again one of which is Pure Retirement - their own lending arm.
+When Nationwide offered their own equity release plan, this was actually only a single product, which didn't even offer a drawdown facility.
+This meant you could only take the money as a single one-off lump sum, providing no flexibility.